Matrimonial Lore

 If you wed in bleak November, only joys will come, remember.

-Apparently, the best months are January, April, September, November, and December, and the worst are May and July.
-If you like to travel (you know, back and forth to all those NASCAR races), then June is for you, and if you're a democrat and like change, then August is the month for you and your betrothed.
+According to this little ditty, the best months to wed are January, April, September, November, and December.
+The worst months are May and July.
+Travellers should choose June, and if you like change, then August is the month for you.
 In February and March, you'll break even, and in October you'll have love, but it'll be a while before you get that raise at work.

-The groom, on the other hand, doesn't have a fancy term for what he brings to the marriage, but the engagement ring is probably the most expensive thing (and most important - according to the bride) he buys.
-Many moons ago, the engagement ring started out as being the groom's partial payment for the bride - as a symbol of the his promise to marry.
-You know, in my day, the father of the bride's shotgun worked as well as any engagement ring, but Daddy wasn't as pretty to show off, though.
+For the groom, the engagement ring is the most important thing he will bring to the marriage.
+Many moons ago, the engagement ring started out as being the groom's partial payment for the bride, plus it was a symbol of his promise to marry.
+In my day, the father of the bride's shotgun worked just as well as any engagement ring.

 Great!
 You've picked a date and you're on your way to getting stuff, now ... what do you wear?
 There are many rules and superstitions about what to wear and how to wear it.

-You've put away the pearls, got seventeen bridesmaids, the veil, the ring, big hair, and everything, but what colors should you choose?
-Sea foam green chiffon over taffeta?
-Oh boy, pick the wrong colors and your life might be ruined.
+You've put away the pearls, got seventeen bridesmaids, the veil, the ring, and great big hair.
+But wait... what colors should you choose?
+Oh boy, pick the wrong colors and your marital bliss will be a marital miss.
 Here are some tips:

 Still confused about your colors?
 Here's another catchy poem to help: